Jefferies Financial Group Analysts Give Cancom (ETR:COK) a €68.00 Price Target

-Cancom (ETR:COK) has been assigned a €68.00 ($80.00) target price by equities research analysts at Jefferies Financial Group in a research note issued to investors on Tuesday, Borsen Zeitung reports.
-The brokerage currently has a “buy” rating on the stock.
-Jefferies Financial Group’s price objective would suggest a potential upside of 32.68% from the stock’s previous close.
+Cancom (ETR:COK) received a €68.00 ($80.00) price objective from stock analysts at Jefferies Financial Group in a report released on Monday, Borsen Zeitung reports.
+The brokerage presently has a “buy” rating on the stock.
+Jefferies Financial Group’s price objective points to a potential upside of 39.86% from the company’s current price.

 CANCOM SE, together with its subsidiaries, provides information technology (IT) infrastructure and services in Germany and internationally.
 The company operates through Cloud Solutions and IT Solutions segments.
 The Cloud Solutions segment provides cloud and shared managed services, including project-related cloud hardware, software, and services.